University of Art

-University of Art (دانشگاه هنر ایران, Daneshgah-e Honar-e Tehran) is the largest art university in Iran, consisting of seven faculties and an international campus in Tehran and its suburb Karaj.
+Iran University of Art (دانشگاه هنر ایران, Daneshgah-e Honar-e Iran) (former "Tehran University of Art and formally Art Academic Complex (1979-1991)), is the largest art university in Iran, consisting of seven faculties and an international campus in Tehran and its suburb Karaj.
 It is composed of five former separate academic institutions: the Conservatory of Music (founded 1918), the College of National Music (founded 1949), the College of Decorative Arts (founded 1960), the College of Dramatic Arts (founded 1964), and Farabi University (founded 1975).
-The school offers 21 bachelor's majors, 29 master's majors, and five PhD majors.
-Gholamreza Akrami has been president of the university since 2014.

-The university was formerly known as the Art Academic Complex from 1979 until 1991, when it was given its current name.
+Curricula

+In 2023 the Iranian government barred the university from admission of cinema, music, sculpture major curriculum students.

 Faculties

 Faculty of Applied Arts

 The Ministry of Art and Culture established the Faculty of Decorative Arts in 1960, originally offering programs in printing, painting, pottery, fabrics, and interior architecture.
 When University of Art was consolidated and established in 1991, the faculty gained its current name.
 Current offerings include industrial design and clothing design.
-Dr. Ahmad Tondi is the faculty's dean.

 Faculty of Architecture and Urban Planning

 Originally founded in 1999 as the department of urbanism, the faculty was expanded in 2000 and is located in both Tehran and Karaj.
-In addition to BA and MA programs, the Faculty of Architecture offers two PhD programs in urbanism and architecture.
-The dean of the faculty is Dr. Seyed Behshid Hosseini.
+In addition to BA and MA programs, the Faculty offers two PhD programs in urbanism and architecture.

 Faculty of Cinema and Theater

 In 1957, the Department of Fine Arts established the Dramatic Arts Office, which was renamed to the Faculty of Dramatic Arts in 1960.
 Since Iranian universities re-opened in 1983, the school has operated as the Faculty of Cinema and Theater, currently offering BA and MA programs in eight areas: cinema, acting, puppetry, scenery design, acting and directing, dramatic literature, animation, and theater directing.

-The current dean is Dr. Shahabodin Adel.
+PhD program for "Theater studies" was also added to faculty.